5T33Z0/Clover-Crate/Update_Clover/README.md

 **NOTES**

 - For Big Sur and newer, remove the PreBoot Volume from the "Hide" Section of the GUI because macOS requires it for booting!
-- Even if you don't want to upgrade macOS past Catalina, an upgrade to the new Clover is recommended since kext injection via Open Runtime is cleaner and you have much more control over the applied memory fixes.
+- Even if you don't want to upgrade macOS past Catalina, an upgrade to the new Clover is recommended since kext injection via Open Runtime is cleaner, and you have much more control over the applied memory fixes.
 The system also boots faster.